Saku Mizuno

-Saku Mizuno (水野 朔, Mizuno Saku) is a Japanese voice actress who is affiliated with Sony Music Artists.
+Saku Mizuno (水野 朔, Mizuno Saku) is a Japanese voice actress who is affiliated with Haikyō.
 She made her entertainment debut in 2018, and in 2021 she played her first main anime role as Rena Hananoi in the series Selection Project.

 Career

 Mizuno was born on September 29, 1999.
 She started entertainment activities after being a finalist at an audition in 2016.
 She started a YouTube channel in 2018.
 In 2020 she played the role of Akira Hirose in the mobile game Baton Relay.

 Mizuno played her first main role in an anime in 2021, voicing Rena Hananoi in Selection Project.
 The following year, she was cast as Ryō Yamada in Bocchi the Rock! and Liu Shouxue in Raven of the Inner Palace.

-In 2022, Mizuno became a member of Seiyū E-Sports-bu, a group of voice actors who stream games on YouTube and do various gaming-related activities.
+In 2022, Mizuno became a member of Seiyū E-Sports-bu, a group of Japanese voice actors that are streaming games on YouTube and Tiktok.

+Mizuno was previously signed with Sony Music Artists.
+On April 12, 2025, Mizuno announced that she will be leaving Sony Music Artists on May 31, 2025.
+She joined Haikyō on June 1, 2025.